 Yes, thimerosal contains mercury.
 It is about 50% mercury by weight.1 A vaccine composed of 0.01% thimerosal as a preservative contains approximately 25 micrograms of mercury per 0.5 mL dose.1

 At high levels, methyl mercury can be toxic to people.
 Methyl mercury is a neurotoxin and not the form of mercury found in thimerosal.
-The consumption of this form of mercury, such as through eating contaminated fish or exposure to methyl mercury fungicide, for example, have been associated with physical side effects.
-Many studies have been conducted on methyl mercury, of which the mercury health guidelines have been established from.
+The consumption of this form of mercury, such as through eating contaminated fish or exposure to methyl mercury fungicide, for example, has been associated with physical side effects.
+Many studies have been conducted on methyl mercury, of which the mercury health guidelines have been established.

 But not all forms of mercury are the same.

 Thimerosal is a derivative of ethyl mercury.
 This tiny change in wordage relates to a hugely different toxicological profile.
 Studies comparing methyl and ethyl mercury suggest that these two types of mercury are processed differently in the body.2 Ethyl mercury has been shown to break down by the body and get excreted much more rapidly than methyl mercury, and therefore is much less likely to accumulate in the body and cause harm.2

 Allergic reactions to thimerosal have been described in the clinical setting.1 Most of the reactions seen have been delayed hypersensitivity reactions such as redness and swelling at the injection site.4,5 The reactions tend to be mild and last only up to a few days.
 However, when an allergic reaction is seen in the clinical setting, it’s nearly impossible to tell whether the reaction was due to the thimerosal or to another component of the vaccine.1